rodionovsasha/jfixtures/README.md

 * Human readable test data description with a set of yaml files
 * SQL script as a result
-* Supports Postgres SQL, MySql, H2, Yandex ClickHouse at the moment
+* Supports Postgres SQL, MySql, H2, Yandex ClickHouse, Oracle at the moment
 * Human readable, defined by user, string keys for each row instead of numeric IDs
 * Numeric PK's are auto generated, however, user can specify them manually
 * Foreign key values get calculated automatically(see example below)